Breeze/breeze.github.io/doc-node-sequelize/class-descriptions.md

       - *dbName*: The name of the database.
       - *user*: The user name to authenticate against the database.
 	  - *password*: The password which is used to authenticate against the database.

      - *sequelizeOptions* -  as defined in the sequelize documentation here: [http://sequelize.readthedocs.org/en/latest/api/sequelize/](http://sequelize.readthedocs.org/en/latest/api/sequelize/ "Sequelize API").
 The most important of which are:
       - *dialect*: The dialect you of the database you are connecting to.
 One of 'mysql', 'postgres', 'sqlite', 'mariadb', or 'mssql'
       - *port*: The port of the relational database.
->
+      - *host*: The host of the relational database.
+The default value is 'localhost'.

 - **importMetadata**(*breezeMetadata*):  Instance method that imports breeze metadata into the manager.
 This metadata is needed for many of the other operations that the manager performs.
 	- *parameter*: breezeMetadata: This can be any metadata that conforms to the breeze metadata specification and may be in either string or json format.
 For more information, see [/doc-js/metadata/](/doc-js/metadata/ "Breeze metadata")